-The course will introduce you to the international business environment, including the political, social, economic and cultural dimensions of foreign countries, before you study abroad.
-You will also be expected to participate in the operation of Discoveries International, a not-for-profit corporation on campus managed by students.
-Prerequisites: sophomore standing, IBLAS or business major.
+The course will introduce students to the international business environment, including the political, social, economic and cultural dimensions of foreign countries.
+Students are also expected to participate in the operation of Discoveries International, a not-for-profit corporation on campus managed by students.
+Prerequisite: sophomore standing, IBLAS or business major.
 Fall semester.

 BUAD 270 Marketing Concepts and Issues

 Introduction to marketing as an essential business function.
 Covers the role of marketing in companies, the marketing mix and its management, and selected platforms such as marketing internationally and on the internet.
-Emphasizes responsible decision making within regard to various constituents.
+Emphasizes responsible decision-making with regard to various constituents.
 Prerequisite: sophomore standing.

 BUAD 284 Statistics for Business and Economics

 Introduction to the basic statistical concepts and techniques used to analyze data in business and economics.
 Covers descriptive and inferential statistics, probability and probability distributions, sampling and estimation, hypothesis testing, regression and correlation analysis, and other selected topics.
 Includes statistical software applications.
-Prerequisite: MATH 124 or MATH 131.
+Prerequisite: MATH 124 or MATH 128 or MATH 131.

 BUAD 333 Operations Management

-This course is a survey of relevant quantitative techniques and decision-support systems for use in managerial decision-support systems, all within the context of a total-quality-management and a supply-chain-operations context.
-Topics include broad-based descriptions of models and quantitative techniques and actual applications and manipulations of various quantitative models through computer applications.
+This course is a survey of relevant quantitative techniques and decision-support systems for use in managerial systems, all within the context of a total-quality-management and a supply-chain-operations context.
+Topics include broad-based descriptions of models and quantitative techniques, and actual applications and manipulations of various quantitative models through computer applications.
 Specific models such as forecasting, logistics and materials management, facility design and location, project management and control, resource allocation, waiting line, statistical process control and work measurement, simulation and design are presented.
-Prerequisites: BUAD 230, BUAD 284, ACCT 206 or ACCT 315.
+Prerequisites: BUAD 233, BUAD 284.
 Alternate years.

 BUAD 336 Introduction to Human Resource Management

 This course focuses on the individual as the unit of analysis.
 Introduces the basic psychological issues of motivation, testing and the measurement of human potential and performance.
-Considers the personnel functions of human resource planning, job description and specification, recruitment, selection, Equal Employment Opportunity, orientation and training, occupational health and safety, wage and salary compensation, fringe benefits, performance review and appraisal, discipline and separation.
+Considers the personnel functions of human-resource planning, job description and specification, recruitment, selection, Equal Employment Opportunity, orientation and training, occupational health and safety, wage and salary compensation, fringe benefits, performance review and appraisal, discipline, and separation.
 It studies the history and background of the labor movement, union organizational activities, and contract negotiation and administration.
-Prerequisites: BUAD 230, BUAD 284.
-Corequisite: ACCT 206 or ACCT 315.
+Prerequisites: BUAD 231, BUAD 232, BUAD 284.
 Fall semester.

 BUAD 337 Behavior in Organizations

-This behavioral course focuses on the micro level of group behavior as a management concern.
+This behavioral course focuses on the micro-level of group behavior as a management concern.
 Topics include motivation of individuals and groups, group dynamics, leadership and influence processes, the exercise of social power and authority in groups, formal and informal organization, and the social and ethical context of decision-making processes.
 Elements of behavioral theory and research are presented.
-Prerequisite: BUAD 230, BUAD 284, ACCT 206 or ACCT 315.
+Prerequisite: BUAD 231, BUAD 232.

 BUAD 338 Organizational Theory and Practice

-This course focuses on the macro level of organization as a concern of management and elaborates upon the principles of management and the administrative approach to management.
+This course focuses on the macro-level of organization as a concern of management and elaborates upon the principles of management and the administrative approach to management.
 Topics include organizational goals, boundaries, size and structure, and the environmental factors and technological considerations that affect organizations.
-It also presents bureaucratic, environmental and technological theories of organization; classical line, staff, functional and matrix organizational designs; and contemporary organic concepts.
+Bureaucratic, environmental and technological theories of organization; classical line, staff, functional and matrix organizational designs; and contemporary organic concepts are presented.
 Students learn to analyze the design of organizations and to assess the impact of such designs on the performance of the organizations.
-Prerequisite: BUAD 230 or instructor’s consent.
+Prerequisite: BUAD 231 or instructor’s consent.

-This course is designed to provide you with an understanding of systems analysis and design in business applications.
-Once you've completed this course, you should be able to: identify and analyze business problems and create solutions using systems analysis and design techniques; evaluate and choose appropriate software tools; and create design documents that can be used to implement the system.
-Students will also learn about user interface design, database design, systems architecture and implementation, systems operation, support and security.
-Prerequisite: BUAD 142 or computer science major.
+This course is designed to provide students with an understanding of systems analysis and design in business applications.
+The students completing this course should be able to identify and analyze business problems and create solutions using systems analysis and design techniques, evaluate and choose appropriate software tools, and create design documents that can be used to implement the system.
+Students will also learn about user interface design, database design, systems architecture and implementation, systems operation, support, and security.
+Prerequisite: BUAD 142, or computer science major.
 Alternate years.

 BUAD 350 Corporate Finance

-As an introductory course in finance, this course acquaints you with the fundamental tools and concepts used in financial decision making and financial management.
-In addition to an overview of the financial system, it covers discounted cash flow analysis, financial ratio analysis, security valuation, risk and return, financial forecasting, capital budgeting, capital structure and other selected topics including international dimensions of finance.
-Prerequisites: ACCT 206 or ACCT 315, BUAD 284 or SSCI 224 or MATH 321, ECON 102.
+As an introductory course in finance, this course acquaints students with the fundamental tools and concepts used in financial decision-making and financial management.
+In addition to an overview of the financial system, this course covers discounted cash flow analysis, financial ratio analysis, security valuation, risk and return, financial forecasting, capital budgeting, capital structure and other selected topics including international dimensions of finance.
+Prerequisites: ACCT 205, ECON 102, BUAD 128 or MATH 321 or SSCI 224.